Vladimir Bukovsky: Child pornography case

 On October 28, 2014, Bukovsky was accused in the UK of the possession of child pornography.
 In April 2015, Bukovsky was charged with multiple counts of the production and possession of child pornography.
 Bukovsky pleaded not guilty to the charges.
-A prosecutor made several allegations to the court: that Bukovsky admitted to possessing child abuse materials which he downloaded over the course of 15 years, and that he described the activity as a "hobby" and "research".
-Forensic examination of Bukovsky's hard drives revealed thousands of child abuse images and videos – some category A – featuring mostly boys and children of toddler age, a court was told.
+The prosecutor, Will Carter, said that Bukovsky admitted to possessing child abuse materials which he downloaded over the course of 15 years, and that he described the activity as a "hobby" and "research", comparing it to stamp collecting.
+According to him, Bukovsky told police that he did not harm anyone or commit any crime by looking at the images, and said the minors on the images "looked as if they had been enjoying themselves".
+Forensic examination of Bukovsky's hard drives revealed thousands of child abuse images and videos – some category A – featuring mostly boys and children of toddler age, court was told.
+His computer was examined by computer forensics expert Howard Chivers, associate professor at the University of York, who testified in court that the evidence supported the view that the material was installed on the computer by the user and not a third party, and that it was impossible for the user to not have been aware of its presence.

-Bukovsky denied "making any indecent or prohibited photographs, pseudo-photographs or videos of children".
-Bukovsky protested the charges with a hunger strike and sued the Crown Prosecution Service for libel.
+Bukovsky denied "making any indecent or prohibited photographs, pseudo-photographs or videos of children", claiming he was a victim of a smear campaign by Russian state security services, whose hackers had allegedly planted the images on his computer.
+He protested the charges with a hunger strike and sued the Crown Prosecution Service for libel.
 The Court of Appeals dismissed the libel claim.
 Due to several health complications and medical operations, his trials were delayed multiple times and were eventually halted indefinitely.

-Bukovsky said he was a victim of a smear campaign by Russian state security services whose hackers have planted the images on his computer.
-The initial examination of his computer by police expert did not find any evidence of the hacking.
-The prosecution requested for more time "to review an independent forensic report on what had been found on Mr. Bukovsky's computers and how an unidentified third party had probably put it there", but the case was halted.
-According to a book by investigative journalist Bill Gertz, Bukovsky was targeted "in a Russian disinformation operation shortly before he was to testify before the Owen commission in March 2015.
+Bukovsky's conspiracy theory on the material being planted is supported by the American journalist Bill Gertz, who asserts that Bukovsky was targeted "in a Russian disinformation operation shortly before he was to testify before the Owen commission in March 2015.
 A Russian hacker broke into his laptop computer and planted child pornography photographs on the device.
 A Russian intelligence agent then tipped off the European Union law enforcement agency, Europol, to the photos...
-It was a classic Russian disinformation and influence operation".
+It was a classic Russian disinformation and influence operation."